samadhicsec/threatware-docs/docs/source/threatware.md

 `python3 -m pip install threatware`

-Run `threatware convert -s abc -d 123`, this will fail, but the configuration will be downloaded (from this [repo](https://github.com/samadhicsec/threatware-config)).
+Run `threatware convert -s abc -d 123`, this will fail, but the default configuration will be downloaded (from this [repo](https://github.com/samadhicsec/threatware-config)).

 Run `threatware -h` to see command line options.

 ## AWS Lambda

-threatware on AWS Lambda requires uploading a docker image for the lambda function to execute, setting authentication credentials in AWS Secrets Manager, and configuring API Gatewat to invoke the lambda (as well as a bunch of IAM configuration).
+threatware on AWS Lambda requires uploading a docker image for the lambda function to execute, setting authentication credentials in AWS Secrets Manager, and configuring API Gateway to invoke the lambda (as well as a bunch of IAM configuration).
 Full instructions on the installation can be found in [](./configure/installation.md#aws-lambda).

 ## Configuration